designgears/Manjaro-SteamOS/Instructions for install.md

 Run the second script remember to chmod it to make it executable then
 #. sudo ./Install_2nd.sh

+Your fan curves can be adjusted in asusctl(Rog control center)

+Your power profile can be selected by holding down bottom left command key(same one that opens steam menu) your leds will change colour to indicate what mode your in.
+Blue = silent
+Green = performance
+Red = Turbo

  <img width="960" alt="Screenshot_20240302_165615" src="https://github.com/ripplingsnake/Manjaro-SteamOS/assets/144014277/49c9ae42-ddb9-42aa-aef8-08c63910ec77">